Sopwell House: History

-Though mention of buildings on the site goes back to 1604, it was not developed as a country house until the master mason Edward Strong built his home here in the 18th century.
+Though mention of buildings on the site goes back to 1603, it was not developed as a country house until the master mason Edward Strong built his home here in the 18th century.
 Strong's career included work on St Paul's Cathedral and Blenheim Palace.

+The site has a longer history preceding the present house: the grounds contain the remains of Sopwell Priory, a Benedictine nunnery founded in the 12th century, together with the remains of successive post-medieval houses built on the site.
+The ruins and buried remains of the priory and earlier mansions form a scheduled monument.

 During the mid-19th century Sopwell House known then as New Barnes (or New Barns) was the seat of the philanthropist Mrs. Isabella Worley.
 Amongst the many donations to St Albans from this benefactor were Christ Church on Verulam Road and the Wooden Room in Lattimore Road.

 The house was extended in Victorian times and in 1900 was leased to Prince Louis of Battenberg, an Admiral of the Royal Navy who made it his family home.
 His 4 children grew up here, Alice Mountbatten, Louise Mountbatten, George Mountbatten and Louis Mountbatten.
 They all had notable lives.

 The young Louis, like his father, had a distinguished Royal Navy career and was to become the last British Viceroy of India as Louis Mountbatten, 1st Earl Mountbatten of Burma.
 Alice married Prince Andrew of Greece and their son is Prince Philip, Duke of Edinburgh.
 The proposal of marriage was made in the grounds of the house.
 Louise Mountbatten went on to marry and become Queen of Sweden.

+The house remained associated with the Mountbatten family as part of its early-20th-century history, and the present hotel's history and marketing continue to identify the property's association with the family.

 The home passed to the Verulam family after the Second World War and was sold to become a hotel in 1969.

+The estate was acquired in 1986 and subsequently redeveloped into a contemporary hotel and leisure destination.

+The current family continues to own and operate Sopwell House.
+The family acquired the property in 1986, and the hotel has subsequently undergone a series of redevelopment and refurbishment projects under their ownership.